markbilly/FilmQueue/README.md

-# FoodDiary
+# Film Queue

-This is a Food Diary app.
+Make a note of all the films you want to watch.

+This app can give you a random one to watch each day.